 Visual journalism, as a craft of photography, video and writing, fulfills the storyteller in Amanda.
 She credits her family for her creativity and looks to her late father, a modern artist and sculptor, for motivation and inspiration.

-Her work has been published in various newspapers, magazines, and online publications including The Washington Post, The New York TImes, The Wall Street Journal, United Nations Multimedia, The Palm Beach Post, MSNBC, NBC Sports, The Chronicle of Higher Education, Rolling Stone, Getty Images, The Center for Invesigative Reporting, The Advocate, etc.
+Her work has been published in various newspapers, magazines, and online publications including The Washington Post, The New York TImes, The Guardian, The Wall Street Journal, United Nations Multimedia, The Palm Beach Post, MSNBC, NBC Sports, The Chronicle of Higher Education, Rolling Stone, Getty Images, The Center for Invesigative Reporting, The Advocate, etc.

 photo by: Meghan McCarthy